aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/schedule.md

             # Set interval for CLI command execution.
             interval: <int; 2-1440; required>

-          # Job timeout in seconds.
+          # Job timeout.
+Must be less than the job interval.
           timeout: <int; 1-480>

           # Maximum number of log files to retain.